zdelrosario/ga-tech-workshop/setup.md

   - Format > Make Plain Text; OR
   - press Command + Shift + T
 - In Linux, you can use whatever you want (vim, emacs, nano, you got this)

+Note that this is a **simplified** way to provide your API key to the workshop materials.
+In practice, we recommend the following advanced option when doing any kind of serious work. **While it is not required for you to use the advanced option for this workshop, we strongly suggest you get the following working before doing any serious work with your API key.**

 ### Advanced option: Environment variable
 In OS X or Linux, the following instructions will work: